united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/devicecontainerinfrastructure/monitoring.md

 - **Kubernetes**: the number of error events and the deployed management companion's and UMH's versions.

-In addtion, you can check the topic structure used by data sources and the corresponding payloads.
+In addition, you can check the topic structure used by data sources and the corresponding payloads.

-Moreover, you can create a new connection and initilize the created connection to deploy a data source.
+Moreover, you can create a new connection and initialize the created connection to deploy a data source.

 ## How can I use it?